-Our team research has narrowed down the natural materials to be used and are focusing on how the preservation and how these factors comes into play with the strength and durability.
+Our team research has narrowed down the natural materials to be used and are focusing on how the preservation and these factors comes into play with the strength and durability.
 This product would change how we view the nutritional benefit of our livestock.
 It has major potential to become natural and healthy for livestock production and benefits the rancher in long-term financial security with less death loss percentage.

-In a movement to try and solve this issue for ranchers, we seek to answer questions about the net wrap impact it can have on the daily operation of a ranch.
+In a movement to try and solve this issue for ranchers, we seek to answer questions about the impact net wrap can have on the daily operation of a ranch.
 The material research, strength and temperature testing, and prototype production can determine the outcomes of what the success of this idea can mean for the whole industry.
 It will reduce the negative impact of forage binding materials on livestock health and longevity.

 Universities that provide agricultural-related curriculum help organizations like the SDSU Extension advise producers of good livestock management practices.
 The vision of SDSU Extension is to provide outreach, solutions and create opportunities for our citizens.
 Amanda reached out to a local SDSU Extension agent with this problem and her research, and started looking for solutions to getting laboratory work going.
-Amanda’s research was seeking information from researchers and other universities, and it appeared that there was no specific product commercially available to eliminating the net wrap consumption problem, besides manually removing it from bales prior to feeding.
+Amanda’s research was seeking information from researchers and other universities, and it appeared that there was no specific product commercially available to eliminate the net wrap consumption problem, besides manually removing it from bales prior to feeding.